ksandom/linuxOnStuff/README.md

 # linuxOnStuff
-A repo for workarounds and solutions for getting linux working on different hardware
+A repo for workarounds and solutions for getting linux working on different hardware.

+You're probably here for cr.